erikosmond/recipesRails5/README.md

 https://docs.docker.com/compose/install/ and click on the Linux tab

 The production docker-compose file expects a sister directory to the app directory where the letsencrypt directory will live, housing everything needed to establish SSL connections.

+In production, the Rails app, nginx, and database run in separate containers on the same machine.
+This is simply to save money.
+If the app were ever to generate revenue, I'd utilize RDS to host the database.
+I'd also move the app to ECS to allow for easy scaling if the site ever started getting more traffic.